codebar/tutorials/html/lesson1/tutorial.md

 > What happens when you click the first link?

 > What happens when you click the second link?
+How is it different?

 > What happens when you add `&body=Owls are amazing` to the second link?